james-nesbitt/metta/suites/stable/clients/README.md

 ### Presets

-The nature of the ltc config layout allows us to focus overriding its config with values by including other preset or in our own `config/variables` config.
+The nature of the tal config layout allows us to focus overriding its config with values by including other preset or in our own `config/variables` config.

-@see `metta/config/variation/tal`.
+@see `metta_mirantis/config/variation/tal`.

 ### Fixtures